mootools/mootools-core/Docs/Fx/Fx.Tween.md

 Element Method: highlight {#Element:highlight}
 ----------------------------------------------

-Element shortcut method for tween with background color.
-Immediately transitions an Element's background color from a specified highlight color down to its current background color.
+Element shortcut method for tweening the background color.
+Immediately transitions an Element's background color to a specified highlight color then back to its set background color.

 ### Syntax:

-	myElement.highlight([color]);
+	myElement.highlight([start, end]);

 ### Arguments:

 1. color - (*string*, optional: defaults to '#ff8') The color from which to start the transition.
+2. end - (*string*, optional: defaults to Element's set background-color) The background color to return to after the highlight effect.

+### Note:

+If no background color is set on the Element, or its background color is set to 'transparent', the default end value will be white.

 ### Returns: